Clean The LibraryShelf finder & guide · unofficial

 The most common squad mistake is four people pulling from four different piles.

 When books are scattered, every courier walks a slightly different route to find the next stack, and half those routes overlap.
 Pick one drop pile near the entrance, keep every unsorted book there, and the courier always knows where the next load is.
 It sounds small.
 In practice it is the difference between a squad that flows and one where two people keep bumping into each other in the same aisle.
 If a second floor is open, run a second pile at that floor's entrance rather than hauling books up and down the stairs.
-The full 31-zone layout is on the shelf codes table, and the map identifier tells you whether you are on the 2-floor Classic or 4-floor Grand rotation before you plan the piles.
+The full 16-section layout is on the shelf codes table, and the map identifier tells you whether you are on the 2-floor Classic or 4-floor Grand rotation before you plan the piles.

 Splitting floors once you have four